Fanny Wyrick-Flax is an Alexander Technique teacher and flutist in New York City.

 Drawing from her background as a conservatory-trained flutist, Fanny works with performing artists to address and prevent performance-related injuries, cultivate openness and curiosity in the practice room, and tap into balanced fluidity and resonance on stage.

-Fanny attended the Riverside Initiative for the Alexander Technique, a three-year training course certified by the American Society for the Alexander Technique (AmSAT).
+Fanny attended the Riverside Initiative for the Alexander Technique, a three-year 1600-hour training course accredited by the American Society for the Alexander Technique (AmSAT).
 She trained with Nanette Walsh, Lori Schiff, Caren Bayer, and Ariel Carson.

 Fanny teaches private lessons in Manhattan on the Upper West Side.
-For more information about private lessons or group classes, use the contact form below, or follow Fanny on Instagram: @fawylax.
+For more information about private lessons, or to organize a workshop or presentation near you, use the contact form below.

 upcoming events